 - Heat grill to medium high.
 Lightly oil grill

-- Toss apricots in the dressing, and remove to a plate
+- Toss apricots in the dressing

 - Place apricots on hot grill, searing each side until you see grill marks, about 30 seconds.